 Travel Routes through India: Explore India in 4 weeks

-This article will explore some outline routes for anyone looking to travel through India in one month.
-Often people say that ‘a life time is not enough to explore all of India’.
-Therefore, we suggest that a month is the least amount of time you would want to spend here.
+Travelling in India for a month?
+This article will explore travel routes through India in one month.
+The famous saying goes, ‘a life time is not enough to explore all of India’, and rightly so.
+Therefore, we suggest that one month in India is the least amount of time you would want to spend here.

-route 1: the classic north and south
+travel routes through India – route 1: the classic north and south

 Since all these places are popular among tourists, it’s likely you will bump into more than a few on this trip.
-While that isn’t always a bad thing, if you’d like to avoid the crowds we’d suggest you travel a little early (mid July – September).
+While that isn’t always a bad thing, but if you’d like to avoid the crowds we’d suggest you travel a little early (mid July – September).
 While the North would have great weather, the South would be wet, but beautiful.

 Backpacker!
 Boutique! or mix and match, we can help you plan a well thought and cost effective month across India.